Main Office

 Table of Contents

-What happens when you get your first OUI in Maine?
+What happens after a 1st OUI Offense in Maine?

-If you operate a motor vehicle when under the influence of alcohol or a controlled substance or have a blood alcohol content of 0.08 grams per 100ml or higher, you will be charged with OUI in Maine.
+If you operate a motor vehicle while under the influence of alcohol or drugs, or with a blood alcohol content (BAC) of 0.08% or higher, you may be charged with Operating Under the Influence (OUI).
+A first OUI is typically charged as a misdemeanor, which can appear on your criminal record and impact job opportunities, housing, and professional licensing.

-• A mandatory minimum penalty of 150 days of license suspension (in addition to the administrative penalty)
+• Mandatory minimum penalty of 150 days of license suspension (in addition to the administrative penalty)

 • Additional surcharges and fees